-NUR 575 Teaching and Learning Theories and Concepts: Practicum (3) This course focuses on the implementation of the nurse educator role through the application of teaching and learning theories and concepts for a chosen learner population in nursing higher education, staff development, continuing education or patient education.
+NUR 655: Nursing Education: Teaching and Learning Practicum (3) This graduate level course focuses on the implementation of the nurse educator role through the application of teaching and learning theories and concepts for a chosen learner population in nursing higher education, staff development, continuing education or patient education.
 The role will be analyzed and applied in collaboration with a master's prepared nurse educator preceptor.
-Evidence-based teaching strategies will be developed into a comprehensive teaching plan to engage learning in inquiry and overt, active learning and implemented to meet mutually determined outcomes for the individual learner, group, or organization.
+Evidence-based teaching strategies will be developed into a comprehensive teaching plan to engage learners in inquiry and overt, active learning and implemented to meet mutually determined outcomes for the individual learner, group or organization.
+Prerequisites: NUR 621: Curriculum Design and Program Planning, NUR 632:Assessment and Evaluation Strategies in Education, NUR 637: Teaching Strategies and Technology in Nursing Education Concurrent: NUR 659: Major Project in Nursing Education, EDU 723: Leadership in Educational Organizations.